Browse|Generate|My Checklists

 Research salary range and prepare for negotiation

-Check Glassdoor, Levels.fyi, Payscale, and LinkedIn Salary Insights for the role and location.
+Use salary comparison tools and job boards to research pay ranges for the role and location.
 Know your minimum acceptable number and your target.
 If asked about salary expectations early, try to deflect: 'I'd like to learn more about the role before discussing compensation.'

 Research salary ranges for the role and location